DeXterYa/TTDS-project-LYRIX/README.md

 $ cd flask
 $ python run.py
 ```
-`./flask/lyrix/` contains all the other files. `./flask/lyrix/static/` contains a css file. `./flask/lyrix/templates/` contains all the html files.
+`./flask/lyrix/` contains all the other files. `./flask/lyrix/static/` contains a css file and profile pics for team members. `./flask/lyrix/templates/` contains all the html files.
 (`layout.html` is the shared layout for all other html files) `./flask/lyrix/forms.py` contains search fields (a form) in the home page.
 `./flask/lyrix/routes.py` contains all the routes in the application.